 - why the industry has many hazards and why safe working practices must be adopted and maintained - why personal health and safety is not just physical injury and can include the effects of noise and vibration.
-All of which can lead to lost time, lost income, expense for the employer, fines, custodial sentences and so on. - Health & Safety at Work Act 1974, Provision and Use of Work Equipment Regulations (PUWER), Management of Health and Safety of Work (MHSW) Regulations, Construction (Design & Management) Regulations (CDM), Vibration at Work Regulations, Road Traffic Act, HSG144, LOLER, HSG47, L117 and so on. in accordance with risk assessments, method statements, codes of practice and other relevant legislation, regulations, and industry good practice - operators' moral obligations, legal obligations, and environmental obligations - reporting structures, the importance of good communication on site (colleagues, management, and other workers on site) - previous incidences involving relevant plant and pedestrians - working with other related roles such as, marshallers, supervisors, other plant operatives, other occupations, and support workers
+All of which can lead to lost time, lost income, expense for the employer, fines, custodial sentences and so forth. - Health & Safety at Work Act 1974, Provision and Use of Work Equipment Regulations (PUWER), Management of Health and Safety of Work (MHSW) Regulations, Construction (Design & Management) Regulations (CDM), Vibration at Work Regulations, Road Traffic Act, HSG144, LOLER, HSG47, L117 and so forth. in accordance with risk assessments, method statements, codes of practice and other relevant legislation, regulations, and industry good practice - operators' moral obligations, legal obligations, and environmental obligations - reporting structures, the importance of good communication on site (colleagues, management, and other workers on site) - previous incidences involving relevant plant and pedestrians - working with other related roles such as, marshallers, supervisors, other plant operatives, other occupations, and support workers

-- identify common hazards on a construction site - explain safe working practices relevant to the role of the telescopic handler operator - explain personal health and safety relevant to the role of telescopic handler operator - identify aspects of legislation, regulations, and industry good practice relevant to the role of telescopic handler operator - describe reporting structures and the importance of good communication on site - explain the responsibilities of a telescopic handler operator identify and extract information from the manufacturers' handbook/operator's manual, and other information sources including digital locate and identify the major components, signs and decals and all controls of the telescopic handler and explain their functions
+- identify common hazards on a construction site - explain safe working practices relevant to the role of the telescopic handler operator - explain personal health and safety relevant to the role of telescopic handler operator - identify aspects of legislation, regulations, and industry good practice relevant to the role of telescopic handler operator - describe reporting structures and the importance of good communication on site - explain the responsibilities of a telescopic handler operator identify and extract information from the manufacturers' handbook/operator's manual, and other information sources including digital identify and extract key elements for the preparation and safe use of the machine using various sources locate and identify the major components, signs and decals and all controls of the telescopic handler and explain their functions

-- use of the operator's manual (for the specific machine) during the practical elements of training to identify key preparation, operational and safety aspects of the machine - types of information sources including machine control systems
+- use of the operator's manual (for the specific machine) during the practical elements of training to identify key preparation, operational and safety aspects of the machine - types of information sources including machine control systems conduct all pre-operational checks in accordance with manufacturers and legislative requirements